The Leader’s Guide for Making Decisions in Meetings

 Better make a plan to check it later.

 Some also believe we should seek to keep all decisions small, so that the failure of any one decision won’t derail the whole train.
 If only we lived in a world where we could control the size and scope of all the decisions we need to make!
-Such a lovely idea.
+Such a lovely fantasy.

 Finally, let’s look at decision fatigue.